 As of v1.4.5, this package is part of the ROS Kinetic binaries:

 sudo apt-get install ros-kinetic-trac-ik (or indigo or jade).
+Starting with v1.4.8, this has been released for ROS Lunar as well.

 A detailed writeup on TRAC-IK can be found here: